nio-blocks/state/README.md

 Commands
 --------
 -   **current_state** (parameter: group): Gets the current state for a given group.
-Response is a dictionary with a "state" key.
+Response is a dictionary with "state" and "group" keys.
+If 'group' is not specified then a list is returned with a dictionary for each group.
 If the specified group does not exist, then an empty dicitonary is returned.

 Input
 -----